When we purchased our “new” home earlier this year, we knew eventually we would make some fairly significant changes to the master bathroom.

 We had already made a good start with brightening the walls with paint before we moved in.
 So at least we had that step complete.

-To keep our focus on a creating a budget makeover, I visited a local granite showroom, Premier Surfaces in search of remnant pieces of stone to replace the countertops of the vanities.
+To keep our focus on a creating a budget makeover, I visited a local granite showroom in search of remnant pieces of stone to replace the countertops of the vanities.
 They assured me it was a cost effective way update a bathroom.
 I had already done some shopping and found that remnant granite prices were not that much more than cultured marble.

 After looking through their large selection of remnant stone, I choose a honed granite called Silver Pearl.